mapeAAU/3D-ZeF/README.md

 This repository contains the code and scripts for the paper *3D-ZeF: A 3D Zebrafish Tracking Benchmark Dataset*

 The paper investigates tracking multiple zebrafish simuntaniously from two unique camea views, in order to generate 3D trajectories of each zebrafish.
 In the paper we present our novel zebrafish 3D tracking dataset, recorded in a laboratory environment at Aalborg, Denmark.
-The data is publicly available at *TBA*.
+The data is publicly available at our [MOT Challenge page](https://motchallenge.net/data/3D-ZeF20).

 As this is a collection of research code, one might find some occasional rough edges.
 We have tried to clean up the code to a decent level but if you encounter a bug or a regular mistake, please report it in our issue tracker.